mtikekar/notes/python-extension-build.md

 # Building a Python package with C/C++ extensions

 Extensions are just libraries that are dynamically loaded by Python.
 But not all libraries bundled with a Python package are extensions.
-The different types of libraries are:
+Depending on the use-cases listed below, each library may need to be compiled and linked differently.

-1. Python extensions - python will `import ext` if `ext.cpython-36m-x86_64-linux-gnu.so` (middle part can be different) exists wherever `ext.py` was expected.
-There are libraries like `pybind11`, `cffi`, `cython` , `boost.python` that can make it easy to wrap a C/C++ library into a Python extension.
+1. Python extensions - python can `import` a library as a Python module if defines a function `PyInit_<modulename>`.
+There are libraries such as `pybind11`, `cffi`, `cython`, `boost.python` that can make it easy to wrap a C/C++ library into a Python extension.
+But this note is not about how to write the extension or wrappers, but about how to build them.
 2. C/C++ library required by a python extension.
-Typically the library that is being wrapped into Python.
+Typically, this is the library that is being wrapped into Python.
 3. C/C++ library that is not a python extension but needs to be linked to libpython anyway - maybe some of the C/C++ to Python interface code got leaked into that library.
-4. C/C++ library with or without libpython linked that needs to also be available to external programs to link against.
+4. C/C++ library with or without libpython linked that also needs to be available to external programs to link against.
 4 is not so different from 2.
 5. Python extension that needs to be available to external programs to link against.

 Use-case 1 and 2 are common.
 Use-case 4 is in [cocotb](https://github.com/cocotb/cocotb) which also has 1, 2, 3.
 I haven't seen use-case 5.
+In principle, 3 and 4 are not so different from 1 and 2 but there are some OS-specific quirks to be aware of when building them.

 ## Relocatability

 To distribute pre-built packages to users, the libraries should use relative paths to look for their local dependencies i.e. other libraries in the same package.

-- Linux: use `$ORIGIN` in rpath (e.g. with `-Wl,-rpath,$ORIGIN` as gcc flag).
-Test with `ldd`
+- Linux: use `$ORIGIN` in rpath (e.g. with `-Wl,-rpath,$ORIGIN` as gcc flag). `ldd` is a useful diagnostic tool to see if dependencies are being found correctly.
+In a pinch, `patchelf` can be used to view and modify `rpath` post-build.
-- MacOS: use `@loader_path `  in rpath and `@rpath` in `install_name` of libraries.
+- macOS: use `@loader_path ` in rpath and `@rpath` in `install_name` of libraries.
 Use `otool -L` and `otool -l exe_or_lib | grep -A2 LC_RPATH` to see if they're correctly set.
-Can also use env vars `DYLD_PRINT_LIBRARIES=1 DYLD_PRINT_LIBRARIES_POST_LAUNCH=1 DYLD_PRINT_RPATHS=1` at run-time.
+Can also use env vars `DYLD_PRINT_LIBRARIES=1 DYLD_PRINT_LIBRARIES_POST_LAUNCH=1 DYLD_PRINT_RPATHS=1` at run-time. `install_name_tool` is the equivalent of `patchelf`.
 - Windows: `%PATH%` environment variable works or use `AddDllDirectory()` (wrapped as `os.add_dll_directory` in Python)

+On macOS, `@loader_path` is sometimes used instead of `@rpath` in the `install_name` of a library.
+This works, but only if all the libraries that link to it are in the same directory.
+Using `@rpath` in `install_name` and `@loader_path` in `rpath` is more general.
+See [this post](https://medium.com/@donblas/fun-with-rpath-otool-and-install-name-tool-e3e41ae86172) to learn more about library resolution on macOS.

 ## Tools for building Python extensions